Tobbe/grunt-connect-apimock-fork/README.md

 }
 ```

-For more example see test/api/examplefile_post.json
+For more examples see the tests in test/